AbitathaRoy/GitHub-Smart-Search/README.md

 ### ⚠️ What doesn't work (yet)?
 - **Deep Search (In Progress) –** Intended to go beyond READMEs and analyze **file-level embeddings**.
 Currently under development and optimization.
-- **Global/Hosted App –** A publicly-available hosted version (configured to my account 😁) is not yet stable and is undergoing debugging.
+- **Global/Hosted App –** A publicly-available hosted version (configured to my account 😁 and yours) is not yet stable and is undergoing debugging.

 ## Getting Started
 ### 1. Clone the Repository